getporter/porter/docs/content/operations/manage-installations.md

 Installation names must be unique within a namespace.
 Installations that are not defined in a namespace are considered global, and may be referenced both by other global resources and namespaced resources.

 Each installation has an associated **STATE** and **STATUS** field, which can be examined using [porter installation list].
 Before an installation is successfully installed, the STATE is initially set to "defined".
 After successful installation using [porter install], the STATE is changed "installed".
 Once an installation has been uninstalled using [porter uninstall] the STATUS is set to "uninstalled".
-The STATUS field reports the action's result, and can be either "succeeded" or "failed".
+The STATUS field reports the result of the latest action, and can be either "succeeded" or "failed".

 There are two ways to manage installations: [imperative commands](#imperative-commands) or [desired state](#desired-state).
 They are not mutually exclusive, and you can switch back and forth between them at any time.